google/bloaty/README.md

 ```

 Bloaty displays a maximum of 20 lines for each level; other
 values are grouped into an `[Other]` bin.
-TODO: make this a
-parameter.
+Use `-n <num>`
+to override this setting.
+If you pass `-n 0`, all data
+will be output without collapsing anything into `[Other]`.

 # Data Sources

 Bloaty has many data sources built in.
 It's easy to add a
 new data source if you have a new way of mapping address
 ranges to some interesting higher-level abstraction.

+While Bloaty works on binaries, shared objects, object
+files, and static libraries (`.a` files), some of the data
+sources don't work on object files.
+This applies especially
+to data sources that read debug info.

 ## Segments